 Over the last 30+ years his research and development interests have been, or currently are, focused on analog and digital integrated circuit design and fabrication, design of diagnostic electrical and electro-optic instrumentation for scientific research, integrated electrical/biological circuits and systems, array (memory, imagers, and displays) fabrication and design, CAD tool development and online tutorials, low-power interconnect and packaging techniques, design of wired/wireless communication and interface circuits, circuit design for the use and storage of renewable energy, power electronics, and the delivery of online engineering education.

-Professor Baker holds over 200 granted or pending patents in integrated circuit design.
-Among his inventions is the K-Delta-1-Sigma modulator topology used in the Baker analog-to-digital converter.
-He is a member of the electrical engineering honor society Eta Kappa Nu, a licensed Professional Engineer, a popular lecturer that has delivered over 50 invited talks around the world, an IEEE Fellow, and the author of the books CMOS Circuit Design, Layout, and Simulation, CMOS Mixed-Signal Circuit Design, and a coauthor of DRAM Circuit Design: Fundamental and High-Speed Topics.
-He received the 2000 Best Paper Award from the IEEE Power Electronics Society, the 2007 Frederick Emmons Terman Award, and the 2011 IEEE Circuits and Systems (CAS) Education Award.
+Professor Baker is the named inventor on over 200 granted and pending US patents.
+He is a member of the honor societies Eta Kappa Nu and Tau Beta Pi, a licensed Professional Engineer, a popular lecturer that has delivered over 50 invited talks around the world, an IEEE Fellow, and the author of the books CMOS Circuit Design, Layout, and Simulation (over 50,000 copies in print), CMOS Mixed-Signal Circuit Design, and a coauthor of DRAM Circuit Design: Fundamental and High-Speed Topics.
+He received the 2000 Best Paper Award from the IEEE Power Electronics Society, the 2007 Frederick Emmons Terman Award, and the 2011 IEEE Circuits and Systems Education Award.